 If you or a loved one has received a diagnosis of Alzheimer’s disease or another dementia, you may be feeling overwhelmed.
 You need time for the diagnosis to sink in and to prepare emotionally, financially, and practically for this progressive and terminal disease.

 This is a difficult time, but it’s helpful to know about the condition once a formal diagnosis has been made.
-Many people with Alzheimer’s feel a sense of relief when the news or understanding of their condition is finally out in the open.
+Many people with Alzheimer’s feel a sense of relief when the news of their condition is finally out in the open.

 You and your family may be better able to prepare yourselves and live much more fully after accepting the terminal nature of the disease.
 There will be time ahead to continue enjoying life and pleasurable activities, even if it’s in a different way, and to make important plans and decisions with loved ones.